tchajed/sys-verif-fa25/docs/notes/ownership.md

 The code in this example includes a type annotation on the load, with the type `#uint64T`.
 This type is required since this load is not a core primitive, but instead a function.
 Composite values like structs are not stored in one heap location, but laid out with one field per location, and `![#s] #l` with a struct type `s` would load the fields individually.
 However, this specification hides that complexity: as long as the type `uint64T` matches the type of data in the points-to assertin (`w64`), we get the expected specification for loads.

+## Read-only ownership: fractional permissions {#read-only}

+Fractional permissions are an approach to reasoning about read-only access in separation logic.

+This concept is explained as part of the Program Proofs guide in [fractional permissions](./program-proofs/fractions.md).

 ## Modeling Structs

 Ownership over pointers to structs is more interesting than ownership over plain variables.